Cerdelga (Eliglustat)

 Who Should Not Take Cerdelga

-Do not use Cerdelga if you are allergic to eliglustat or any ingredients in the capsules.
-Do not use if you are taking certain other medicines that interfere with how your body breaks down Cerdelga (your doctor will check this).
-Do not use if you have liver or kidney problems until consulting with your doctor.
+Do not take Cerdelga if you are allergic to eliglustat or any of its ingredients, or if you have liver or kidney problems without consulting your doctor.

 Medical Conditions to Discuss